twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-05-having-made-merit-in-the-past%zh.rst

 Therefore, how to use power and money is more important than how to get it.
 The situations around the world today are mostly connected with these influential people.

-The Buddha mentioned in the Āthana Sutta (??) that there were no merits (kusala) which one should not do but only one should not do demerits (akusala).
-In the Devatas Sutta a number of deities came to see the Buddha, telling about their past merits and the present situations.
+The Buddha mentioned that there were no merits (kusala) which one should not do but only one should not do demerits (akusala) in the Āthana Sutta.

+In the Devatas Sutta (AN.
+9.19 Devatāsuttaṃ), a number of deities came to see the Buddha, telling about their past merits and the present situations.
 The first group of deities said that in the past as human and monks approached them.
 They rose up for them but not paid homage to them.

 Lacking of the other merits, they were reborn as inferior class to compared to others.
 The second group – they rose up and paid homage but not offered seats.
 So they became inferior class if compared to others.
 The 3rd group – they did ① and ② but not offered things to the monks. ④ they shared things (offered) to the monks but not listened the Dhamma (here requested for Dhamma). ⑤ listened Dhamma but not with eager ears ⑥ listened with eager ears but not retained the Dhamma in minds. ⑦ retained the Dhamma in minds but not contemplated the meanings ⑧ contemplated the meanings but not put into practice ⑨ put the Dhamma into practice so that these last group of deities free from regret and remorse.
 The Buddha mentioned the whole episode to the monks and exhorted them to do all things which should be done, otherwise they would regret like those deities.